IshanJandaur/ishanjandaur.github.io/projects/groove_crimp.md

 - Analyzed process capabilities and tolerances to ensure reliable assembly.
 - Validated performance through multiple methods, including burst pressure testing, CT scans, and in-process quality checks.
 - Coordinated cross-functionally to ensure other components fit correctly and the design integrated with the manufacturing line.

+**Struggles**
+- Juggling multiple constraints with assembly (JR Height, Overhang for sufficient crimp)
+- Need to understand manufacturing capability for processes and achievable tolerances
+- Need to develop method for testing if crimp is sufficient or not

 **Results:**
 - Achieved ~80% yield and throughput of 100 parts per shift during initial production runs.